Floorp-Projects/Floorp/mobile/android/android-components/README.md

 _Combined components to implement feature-specific use cases._

+* 🔴 [**Accounts**](components/feature/accounts/README.md) - A component that connects an FxaAccountManager from [service-firefox-accounts](components/service/firefox-accounts/README.md) with [feature-tabs](components/feature/tabs/README.md) in order to facilitate authentication flows.

 * ⚪ [**Awesomebar**](components/feature/awesomebar/README.md) - A component that connects a [concept-awesomebar](components/concept/awesomebar/README.md) implementation to a [concept-toolbar](components/concept/toolbar/README.md) implementation and provides implementations of various suggestion providers.

 * ⚪ [**Context Menu**](components/feature/contextmenu/README.md) - A component for displaying context menus when *long-pressing* web content.